Food Security and Smallholder Farming in Ethiopia

 The project seeks to sustainably graduate at least 50,000 food insecure households in four regions in Ethiopia.
 The aim is is to enhance the capacity of smallholders to withstand social and environmental shocks and improve their productivity.

-This is an ongoing research, but has already made an impact in terms of how the constraints facing smallholder farmers are conceptualized and appropriate programs developed to overcome the constraints.
-Without a social science perspective, it would have been difficult to design a program on sustainability that resonates with the needs and understandings of the four communities and 50,000 households directly impacted by the CARE-GRAD program.
+This project is ongoing but has already made an impact in terms of how the constraints facing smallholder farmers are conceptualized, and appropriate programs are in development to overcome the constraints.
+Without a social science perspective, designing a program on sustainability that resonates with the needs and understandings of the four communities and 50,000 households directly impacted by the CARE-GRAD program would have been difficult.

 - Makki, Fouad M